radical-cybertools/radical.owms/docs/source/plugins/index.rst

 Plugin Reference
 ********************************************************************************

-This is the documentation of the Troy Plugins
+This is the documentation of the RADICAL-OWMS Plugins

 .. toctree::